 Roles- Dylan McGraw: Manger of the team and in charge of writing up everything but the test cases for this document.

-Brandon Larsen: Team member in charge of doing half of the test cases for this document.
-He also detrimental in helping us find a new bug tracking software.
+Brandon Larsen: Team member in charge of doing writing half of the test cases for this document.
+He also detrimental in helping us find a new was also responsible for finding a free bug tracking software.

-Paul Rachner: Team member in charge of doing the other half of the test cases for this document.
+Paul Rachner: Team member in charge of doing writing the other half of the test cases for this document.

+Schedule

+Come up with a schedule here.

+Wednesday, October 29 – Complete Test Plan

+(How are you going to test the app?
+Weekly?
+What’s your strategy?)

-Schedule We are planning on having this document done before the client meeting on Wednesday, October 29.
+We are planning on having this document done before the client meeting on Wednesday, October 29.
 Once we have this document done, we can start to test code using the Axosoft software.
 We need to be able to test the mobile application to make sure the application is working properly.

 References

-The Requirements Analysis Document (RAD) is available on the mobile application website.
+The Requirements Analysis Document (RAD) is available on the mobile application website (Provide website URL for RAD document).